-DATE OF VALUATION: Berkeley County real estate values reflect the market value as of December 31, 2008, which is the date of the last county-wide revaluation.
+DATE OF VALUATION: Berkeley County real estate values reflect the market value as of December 31, 2013, which is the date of the last county-wide revaluation.
 Any inflation, deflation or other economic changes occurring after this date cannot be lawfully considered when reviewing the value for adjustment.
-The December 31, 2008 values remain in effect until the next county-wide revaluation, which is currently performed every five years.
+The December 31, 2013 values remain in effect until the next county-wide revaluation, which is currently performed every five years, or an Assessable Transfer of Interest occurs.
 New accounts or new construction created after the revaluation year are assessed according to the last county-wide revaluation.
 SC Code of Laws 12-43-215 & 12-37-3140

 Appeals to the County Assessor